Hyoju-1/Ontology-Guided-Probing-of-VLM-Evaluation/README.md

-# Anonymous Release: Ontology-Guided Probing of VLM Evaluation
+# Ontology-Guided Probing of VLM Evaluation

 This repository contains the anonymous supplementary code and selected result artifacts for the paper: